 Researching this project was fun.
-I worked at HumanCentric at the time and LexisNexis set us up with some of their customers.
+I worked at HumanCentric at the time and served as lead designer and manager of a small team.
+LexisNexis set us up with some of its customers.
 We visited lawyers, specifically solo practitioners, to learn how they worked, how they managed their work, and what tools they used.
 As you can imagine, the workflows were all over the map.

 Over time, the concept of Matters became our organizing principle for the application.
 Because solo practitioners are optimizing for billable hours, every meeting, court appearance, or case filing needs to be associated with a legal matter in order to be properly billed.
 In addition to Matters, we showed our research participants enough functionality around billing, contacts, and calendars to keep them from jumping between different tools.

 Firm Manager thrived for many years and helped LexisNexis significantly grow its customer base to include solo practitioners and small law firms.